 Most of us as church leaders don’t want to have hard conversations.
 So, we often turn a blind eye and keep from investigating the stuff we sense is off in one’s life.
-In these cases, we’re simply delaying the inevitable and becoming (somewhat) complicit in allowing a person’s life to disqualified from serving in ministry.
+In these cases, we’re simply delaying the inevitable and becoming (somewhat) complicit in allowing a person’s life to being disqualified from serving in ministry.

-How you respond to these will likely correlate with the likelihood of staff ministers disclosing something before it’s too far gone to rescue them or without collateral damage to the church…
+How you respond to these questions will likely correlate with the likelihood of staff ministers disclosing something before it’s too far gone to rescue them or without collateral damage to the church…

 Do you have built in accountability systems?

 Is there a systematic time for a supervisor to ask questions about their life?
 Spiritual health?
 Their struggles?
 Can staff expect someone will be inquiring about their soul?
 About their time with God?
 About their marriage and friendships?

 Many of us are intentional about developing skills related to our team’s ministry work (presentational skills, time management, relational skills, continuing education), but how are you equipping them to become more like Jesus?

 Minister haven’t arrived spiritually; they too need development.

 Do you provide resources?
 Do you encourage and provide time for them to be a participant in a group or Bible study?
 Do you encourage spiritual retreat days?
 Sabbaticals?
 Development of ministers should include equipping and expecting them to grow like Christ.
 If you think your ministers should be beyond needing your church to make sure they’re growing toward Christ, then I believe you’ll ultimately be disappointed.

 Do you have a history of handling these hard issues well?